 Found between the Piazza Venezia and the Colosseum, the Roman Forum is one of the most important archaeological sites in the world.
-And in the spirit of transparent honesty, I didn’t even realize what we were looking at at the time.
+And in the spirit of transparent honesty, I didn’t even realise what we were looking at at the time.

 We stumbled across it on our way to the Colosseum, so I’m not even sure if Laura had planned it or it just happened!

-The ancient monuments around the Roman Forum were all constructed at different times, dating back to the sixth century.
+When was it built: The ancient monuments around the Roman Forum were all constructed at different times, dating back to the sixth century.

-Three thousand years ago, the area in which the ruins of the Roman Forum lie was the bustling hub of the community, affectionately known as Foro.
+History of the Roman Forum: Three thousand years ago, the area in which the ruins of the Roman Forum lie was the bustling hub of the community, affectionately known as Foro.
 Hundreds of people would come down to the central square to shop at the markets, attend criminal charges and discuss politics.